Bipolar disorder treatments

 Medication for bipolar disorder

 Medication for bipolar disorder may be prescribed to help stabilise a person's mood swings.
-Possible medications include lithium ( lithium carbonate) and antipsychotic medicines.
+Possible medications include lithium ( lithium carbonate) and antipsychotic drugs.

 The approach taken will depend on a person's individual symptoms, how often episodes happen and the circumstances.